serp-spider/documentation/docs/cookies.md

 Cookies
 =======

-Learn everything about cookie and cookiejar manipulation
+Guide for cookie and cookiejar manipulation

 ---